AverageHoarder/lyrict/README.md

 Which led me to create the third mode, export mode.
 Export mode uses [mutagen](https://mutagen.readthedocs.io/en/latest/) to scan all audio files in a given directory for embedded lyrics, both synced and unsynced, and can then export these tags to external .lrc and .txt files.
 This mode does support both LYRICS and UNSYNCEDLYRICS vorbis tags (flac files) and SYLT and USLT frames (mp3 files).
 For mp3 files it also exports the vorbis tag LYRICS as some people prefer it over the restrictive SYLT frame.
 It can also purge the existing embedded lyrics after a successful export.

-The latest addition was a fourth mode, import mode.
+After which I added a fourth mode, import mode.
 Import mode also uses mutagen to import .lrc and .txt lyrics into flac and mp3 files and is currently rigid.
 For flac files it uses LYRICS/UNSYNCEDLYRICS vorbis tags and for mp3 files it uses the SYLT/USLT frames to embed lyrics.
 It can delete the external lyrics files after a successful import.

+Finally I added tag_external mode to populate/fix/clean up existing external .lrc and .txt files.
+This mode tries to populate the header of .lrc and .txt files with information it extracts from linked .mp3 and .flac files while also updating and preserving existing tags.

-Both the export mode and the import mode also support fixing/standardizing of lrc timestamps (optional).
+Export mode, import mode and tag_external mode also support fixing/standardizing of lrc timestamps (optional).
 There are many different timestamp formats:<br>
 `[mm:ss.xx] text`, `[m:ss.xxx]text`, `[mmm:ss.xxx]`, `[hh:mm:ss.xxx]`, `[mm:ss]` just to name a few.
 I decided to detect all of these versions (and mixes between them) and tidy them up/fix them:<br>
-The script does try to respect the source format.<br>
+The script can either respect the source format:<br>
-`[62:00.000]text` becomes `[01:02:00.000]text` to correctly represent the hours while `[03:20]` remains `[03:20]` as adding 3 zeros to it would give no extra precision and simply wastes space.
+`[62:00.000]text` becomes `[01:02:00.000]text` to correctly represent the hours while `[03:20]` remains `[03:20]` as adding 3 zeros to it would give no extra precision and simply wastes space. or it can force all existing timestamps into `[hh:mm:ss.xxx]text` and `[mm:ss.xxx]text` or `[hh:mm:ss.xx]text` and `[mm:ss.xx]text`.
 When the script has to create timestamps (when exporting from sylt), it will always choose `[mm:ss.xxx]lyrics` for timestamps without hours and `[hh:mm:ss.xxx]lyrics` for those with hours.

 All modes support logging and can show progress bars for most of the steps.